malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 - **Digressions.** Choosing to deliberate over some sub-goal, and then loosing track of the "big picture" by forgetting to return to the overarching goal.
 - **Maundering.** Getting stuck deliberating over the details of a goal without making a decision.

-Here some specific meta-management features are discussed in the context of how they might improve connectionist computational systems with deliberative capabilities.
-This "design stance" is useful as a means for teasing out the lower level mechanisms that may underlie much higher-order behaviours such as meta-cognition.
+The following subsections list some specific ways in which meta-management plays a part in computational systems, with a particular focus on connectionist implementations.
+Many of these examples highlight areas that have existing solutions for the most simple cases, but yet have active research investigating ways to improve the handling.

 ## State Trajectory Control during Body Action
 Actions by an embodied agent occur over time.
-During the time it takes for an agent to move its arm through space from the arm's initial position to target position, the agent will make many observations about the environment and body states.
-The agent's goal and action plan must be relatively persistent during that time.
-Otherwise the agent's behaviour will be chaotic, with rapid goal and action changes.
+During the time it takes for an agent to move its arm through space from the arm's initial position to target position the agent will make many observations about the environment and body states.
+The agent's goal and action plan must be relatively persistent during that time, otherwise the agent's behaviour will be chaotic, with rapid goal and action changes.

-Thus, while the agent manages (controls) the trajectory of its body state through the use of its computational state (eg: the given goal and action-plan at the time), it must also meta-manage the trajectory of that computational state.
-In this case, the agent's computational state must to some extent resist change influenced by new observations.
+Thus, while the computational control process manages (controls) the trajectory of its body state, it must also meta-manage the trajectory of its CP state (eg: the given goal and action-plan at the time).
+In this case, the agent's CP state must to some extent resist change influenced by new observations.

 ## State Trajectory Control during Multi-iteration Processing
-During multi-iteration processing the control process navigates through computational state space, without performing body actions.
+As introduced in chapter II.3, during multi-iteration processing the control process navigates through computational state space, without performing body actions.

 This state trajectory needs to be managed just the same as for the body state trajectory.
-In order to maintain stability the agent needs to i) observe the state trajectory, ii) apply some objective measure to decide upon the relative effectiveness of the trajectory, and iii) act to change the trajectory if a better one is available.
+In order to maintain stability the agent needs to i) observe the CP state trajectory, ii) apply some objective measure to decide upon the relative effectiveness of the trajectory, and iii) act to change the trajectory if a better one is available.

 ## State Trajectory Control during Iterative Inference
 A special case of multi-iteration processing is that of _iterative inference_, where the control process takes multiple iterations to interpret some input signal.
-Here a representation of the input signal may need to be held persistent for the duration of the inference, even if the original input signal has ceased.
-For example in an animal context where a fleeting glimpse of a potential predator has been observed but that observation needs re-review before being certain.
+Here a representation of the sensory input signal may need to be held persistent for the duration of the inference, even if the original input signal has ceased.
+For example in an animal context where a fleeting glimpse of a potential predator has been observed but that observation needs re-consideration before being certain.

 In that case, some portion of the state must be held stable, while the rest is free to change significantly.
-Something needs to manage

-## State trajectory control in summary
-_todo: do I really need this summary?_

-As discussed in detail in an earlier chapter, there is a strong case for the need to actively manage the trajectory of the agent's computational state.
-Three contexts have been highlighted for this need:
-- during iterative prediction (micro-scale recurrency)
-- during looping multi-step execution (macro-scale recurrency)
-- while waiting for actions to play out.

-Mechanisms underlying state trajectory control can include:
-- Observing performance over time
-- Predicting future outcomes from current trajectory
-- Predicting expected future utility of current trajectory, and comparing against that of other predicted possible trajectories.
-- Applying tuning control where current trajectory is sub-optimal.
+This requires some form of meta-management.
+In simple cases that may develop as an implicit product of the learned connectionist control process.
+In more complex agents, such as those with attention, more explicit meta-management may be required.

 ## Objective learning
 How does a continuously learning embodied agent know which actions are better than others?
 This decision is tied to the agent's objective: it's ultimate goal that influences all other goals.
 For example, to eat and stay healthy in order to survive.
-Or to produce as many staples as possible in as little time as possible (citation).
+Or to produce as many staples as possible in as little time as possible [citation].
 If the agent is not pre-configured with its objective, then it must learn that objective.

 An agent in the human world requires the use of inedible metal tokens (coins), which are used in complex ways for the purpose of life preservation.
-The involvement of such an inedible metal token as part of some process (eg: doing a job and being payed) does not necessarily immediately result in a life sustaining outcome.
+The involvement of such an inedible metal token as part of some process (eg: doing a job and being paid) does not necessarily immediately result in a life sustaining outcome.
 Thus, without any other information, it is hard for the agent to learn the relationship between that inedible metal token, the processes that it must be involved in, and the life sustaining result.
-This is known in the AI community as _sparse feedback_, and it poses a particularly difficult problem for continuously learning agents (citation needed).
+This is known in the AI community as _sparse feedback_, and it poses a particularly difficult problem for continuously learning agents [citation needed].

-Another problem for a continuously learning agent is known as the "exploration-exploitation dilemma" (citation needed).
+Another problem for a continuously learning agent is known as the _exploration-exploitation dilemma_ (Kaplan & Friston, 2018).
 The agent gains knowledge about its world and itself by exploring places and things, and by experimenting with novel behaviours.
-When the agent needs to achieve a goal, it may know that it can achieve the goal via its existing knowledge (exploitation), but it may be able to achieve that goal in some better way if it were to explore more first; it also may not.
+When the agent needs to achieve a goal, it may by able to achieve the goal by _exploiting_ its existing knowledge, but it may be able to achieve that goal in some better way if it were to _explore_ more first; it also may not.
 The dilemma concerns how the agent chooses between exploration and exploitation at any given moment.

 Sparse feedback and the exploration-exploitation dilemma make objective learning difficult.
-One solution is for the agent to build simplified models of its environment, itself, the behaviours it can perform, and how those behaviours influence different outcomes.
-Simplified models have fewer degrees of freedom than found in the raw first-order signals.
+One solution is for the agent to build high-level simplified models of its environment, itself, the behaviours it can perform, and how those behaviours influence different outcomes.
+High-level models have fewer degrees of freedom than found in the raw first-order signals.
 This means that the models can be built up from fewer examples, and they are easier to change as learning progresses.
 These models become the agent's "knowledge", and somewhere within that knowledge a continuously learning agent builds a structure that ultimately governs its behaviours and goals – that is, an objective that it infers over time.

-_todo: remove....Importantly, those models can have different forms, and their forms influence what kinds of inferences the agent can draw from the knowledge, and consequently how they can be used for other management and meta-management purposes.
-A discussion of different models is presented in a later section._

-_todo: needs revising....Objective learning becomes a meta-management concern for two reasons.
-Firstly, the objective governs all lower level concerns, including meta-management.
-Secondly, as will be seen later, meta-management necessarily operates at a higher-order representation, and is thus an appropriate framework upon which to build objective learning._
+Objective learning can be seen as another form of meta-management for a number of reasons.
+Firstly, even with a learned objective function, first-order behaviour continues to use low-level representations, where the high-level objective function is used only in the generation of endogenous feedback as part of subsequent behaviour learning.
+Thus the learning and use of the objective function is a second-order process.
+Secondly, learning of objective functions is hard [citation needed], and in complex environments it may too require deliberative involvement.

 ## Mode control
 A number of seemingly distinctly different behavioural outcomes share a single principle, referred to here as _mode control_.
 Mode control involves a decision being made between multiple alternatives and that decision influencing the way in which a subsequent process or decision is carried out.

 Examples of mode control include:
 - **Strategy selection.** Choosing between multiple previously learned strategies (ie: sequences of processing) that may be useful for solving the particular problem at hand.
 The selected strategy may affect goal selection and/or it may bias the outcomes of certain processes.
 - **Goal selection.** Choosing the next target state, for example based on an interpretation of external signals, or from weighed up options in an ambiguous situation.
-The chosen target state thus becomes the reference point for generation of actions.
+The chosen target state thus becomes the reference point for inference of appropriate actions.
 - **Context.** Context plays a huge part in the interpretation of sparse signals.
 A visual patch of yellow with dark spots, when seen in the Savannah, may indicate a leopard, but the same patch on the beach may simply indicate sea shells.
 Context is not always available from direct sense of the external environment.
 Most perceptual interpretation also receives context from short-term and/or long-term term memory.
 Thus meta-management plays a role in inferring that context from a mixture of current sensory signals plus memory.
-- **Attention.** As suggested in the chapter on embodied state machines, the bandwidth of any computational system is limited, and the complexity of the environment may exceed the agent's computational bandwidth.
+- **Attention.** As suggested in Part II, the bandwidth of any computational system is limited, and the complexity of the environment may exceed the agent's computational bandwidth.
 One solution is to focus on only the most salient features of the environment, ignoring the rest.
 What the agent considers salient differs depending on things in the environment, the context in which the agent is operating, and on the agent's knowledge.
 Attention has a significant impact on the processes executed by the main control process – a change in attention changes the input to the control process, and thus to its output.
 - **Exploration vs exploitation.** Already introduced in an earlier discussion on objective learning, the choice between exploration and exploitation affects sub-goal selection and the actions taken by the agent.
-Where an agent chooses its actions based on certainty of expected outcome, an exploration mode may for example bias the agent towards preferring expected outcomes with less certainty.
+For example, an agent can measure its actions according to the certainty associated with the predicted outcome; in an exploration mode, the agent will prefer actions that have less associated certainty (Kaplan & Friston, 2018).

+References:
+* Kaplan, R., Friston, K.J.
+Planning and navigation as active inference.
+Biol Cybern 112, 323–343 (2018). https://doi.org/10.1007/s00422-018-0753-2

 ## Mode identification
 For mode selection to be possible, the agent must identify the modes that can be selected from, whether they be discrete or a range of continuous values.
-This requires two important features of the meta-management system: i) that it has sufficient access to observe the things that it needs to control, the outcomes of the control, and the values used in control; and ii) that it can model those observations and later use that model to choose the control mode.
+This requires two important features of the meta-management system: i) that it has sufficient access to _observe_ the things that it needs to control, the outcomes of the control, and the values used in control; and ii) that it can _model_ those observations and later use that model to choose the control mode.

 In some cases this may involve modelling the relationships between different components of the first-order control process.
-Timmermans et al (2012) give the example of meta-cognitive processes learning cause-effect relationships between the supplementary motor cortex and the primary motor cortex and using this to infer what signals to send from higher order areas.
+For example, Timmermans et al (2012) identify that meta-cognitive processes appear to learn cause-effect relationships between the supplementary motor cortex and the primary motor cortex.
+They suggest that this model is used to infer the most appropriate signals to send from higher order areas.

 ## Distributed cooperation
 Some theories of brain function describe the brain as having multiple independent processes that are in constant competition.
 For example the biased-competition theory of attention (citations) assumes multiple processors, each interpreting their own local sub-scene out of a larger visual scene.
 It pits those different sub-scene interpretations against each other, until a single unified scene interpretation wins out.
 Global Workspace Theory adds the option for groups of otherwise competing processes to cooperate (citation), with the outcome being that a group of processes can collectively win the competition for attention when each process individually would loose.